6. Scripting¶

 One or more fields of the check are marked as a query by prefixing the value with a

-.
+‘!’.
 The oldest not checked or marked sample which matches the query is checked.
 If no matching sample is found (within the possible timeout) the check fails.Instead of

-is used.
+check, the commandcheck_lastis used.
 In this case (as for situations 1 and 3) the last not-previously-checked sample matching the criteria is checked.Instead of

-is used.
+check, the commandcheck_anyis used.
 In this case also previously-checked or marked samples are considered.The command

-will always check the last sample matching the criteria, regardless of whether it has previously been checked or not.
+recheck_lastwill always check the last sample matching the criteria, regardless of whether it has previously been checked or not.

 6.2.5.
 Miss¶